acousticainc/controller-script-api-docs/docs/API Sections/Perform.md

 ### IsArmed()
 This function returns a boolean indicating if the selected track is armed for recording.

+### IsShowing()
+This function returns a boolean indicating if the performance panel is open or not.

 ### IsRowArmed(row)
 This function returns a boolean indicating if the specified row is armed for recording.